-j.
-Inventory - Inventory includes petroleum and coal stocks, which are valued at weighted average price, and inventory in warehouse (spare parts) and in transit that are valued at cost.
-As the inventory includes raw materials and spare parts, they are not tested for impairment if it is expected that the finished goods (electricity) will be sold with a positive margin.

-k.
-Statement of cash flows - the Company has determined the following considerations for the purpose of preparing the Statement of Cash Flows:
+- j.
+Inventory Inventory includes petroleum and coal stocks, which are valued at weighted average price, and inventory in warehouse (spare parts) and in transit that are valued at cost, net of any obsolescence allowance, calculated at the end of each year. - j.1 Criteria to calculate obsolescence allowance on spare parts The estimation of the spare parts that are obsolete is based on an item by item basis and general analysis that is perfomed by the company's technical personnel, who assessed the rotation and technological obsolescence of the spare parts stock at each plant. - k.
+Statement of cash flows the Company has determined the following considerations for the purpose of preparing the Statement of Cash Flows: